BioX-NKU/Fountain/README.md

 	* Rows correspond to peaks and columns to cells.

 * **batch label and cell type label**:
 	* The batch label and cell type labels are included in anndata.obs.
-Cell type labels are used for indicator evaluation, rather than being necessary for training
+Cell type labels are used for evaluation, rather than being necessary for training.

 ### 1. Data preprocessing